 \section{Discussion}

+The main contribution of this paper is the extension of the theory of alpha complexes to the setting where points are assigned a label.
+We prove structural results about the radius function on the chromatic Delaunay complex and provide an implementation that facilitates its use in applications.
 The work reported in this paper suggests new directions of mathematical research aimed at solidifying our understanding of the chromatic setting.
-We list two possible directions. \begin{itemize} \item Develop a \textbf{chromatic variant of Forman's discrete Morse theory} \cite{For98}.
-Two concrete questions are the extension of the collapsibility of the \v{C}ech complex to the Alpha complex proved in the uncolored case \cite{BaEd17} and the further collapse of $\Alpha{r}{\chi}$ to $\Alpha{r}{A}$. \item In many biological questions, the mingling between different populations of cells changes over time; see e.g.\ the study of cell segregation in early development \cite{Hei12} and an early topological approach in \cite{KeEd13}.
+We list three possible directions. \begin{itemize} \item Develop a chromatic variant of Forman's \textbf{discrete Morse theory} \cite{For98}.
+Two concrete questions are the extension of the collapsibility of the \v{C}ech complex to the alpha complex proved in the mono-chromatic case \cite{BaEd17} and the further collapse of $\Alpha{r}{\chi}$ to $\Alpha{r}{A}$. \item In many biological questions, the mingling between different populations of cells changes over time; see e.g.\ the study of cell segregation in early development \cite{Mai12} and an early topological approach in \cite{KeEd13}.